From the Field

 1973: The Minimum Age Convention, ratified by 172 countries, established the minimum age for employment with some exceptions.

 1989: The U.N.
-Convention on the Rights of the Child was enacted to guarantee the protection of children’s rights to grow and thrive.
+Convention on the Rights of the Child was enacted to ensure the protection of children’s rights to develop and thrive.

-1992: The International Programme on the Elimination of Child Labour (IPEC) was founded to promote the global elimination of the practice and support countries in their efforts.
+1992: The International Programme on the Elimination of Child Labour (IPEC) was established to promote the global eradication of this practice and to support countries in their efforts.

-1999: The Worst Forms of Child Labour Convention, ratified by 186 countries, required ending practices like slavery, human trafficking, debt bondage, forced labor in armed conflict, prostitution, pornography, drug trafficking, and other illicit activities.
+1999: The Worst Forms of Child Labour Convention, ratified by 186 countries, mandated the elimination of practices such as slavery, human trafficking, debt bondage, forced labor in armed conflict, prostitution, pornography, drug trafficking, and other illegal activities.

 2021: The U.N.
-General Assembly declared 2021 the Year for the Elimination of Child Labor.
+General Assembly declared 2021 as the Year for the Elimination of Child Labor.

 BACK TO QUESTIONS